CabrilloRoboticsClub/tiny_hawk/git/README.md

     git checkout remote_branch
     ```
     Where `remote_branch` is the name of the remote branch to checkout, i.e. `origin/remote_branch` would just be `remote_branch`
-3. If there is no branch dedicated for what you want to change, create one where `branch_name` is a descriptive name of the branch
+3. If there is no branch dedicated for what you want to change, create an issue
     ```sh
     git checkout -b branch_name
     ```